Curt L. Tofteland, Founder & Producing Director

-Curt is the Founder of the internationally acclaimed Shakespeare Behind Bars (SBB) program, now in its 21st year of continuous operation.
+Curt is the Founder of the internationally acclaimed Shakespeare Behind Bars (SBB) program, now in its 28th year of continuous operation.
 From 1995-2008, Curt facilitated the SBB/KY program at the Luther Luckett Correctional Complex in LaGrange, Kentucky.
 During his thirteen year tenure, Curt produced and directed fourteen Shakespeare productions.
-Several participants in the SBB/KY program have garnered multiple Pen Literary Prison Writing Awards.
+Multiple participants in the SBB/KY program have garnered Pen Literary Prison Writing Awards, as well as been published in academic journals.

 In the summer of 2010, Curt partnered with filmmaker/director/producer Robby Henson and playwright Elizabeth Orndorf to create Voices Inside - a 10-minute playwriting program - funded in part by the National Endowment for the Arts, at the Northpoint Training Center in Burgin, Kentucky.
-Now in its seventh year of funding by NEA, the program has generated inmate-authored plays that have gone on to be professionally produced at Theatrelab, an Off-Off-Broadway theatre, and the T-Shrieber Play Festival, both in New York City, and given readings at Actor’s Theatre of Louisville.
-Participants in the Voices Inside program has garnered one publication, four Pen Literary Prison Writing Awards, and one participant’s play was a finalist in Actors Theatre of Louisville’s 2015 National 10 Minute Playwriting Contest.
-Curt is an Associate Producer of I Come From: Imagination is free, a documentary currently in production with filmmaker Robby Henson.
+Now in its twelfth year of funding by National Endowment for the Arts, the program has generated inmate-authored plays that have gone on to be professionally produced at Theatrelab, an Off-Off-Broadway theatre, and the T-Shrieber Play Festival, both in New York City, and given readings at Actor’s Theatre of Louisville.
+Participants in the Voices Inside program have garnered one publication, four Pen Literary Prison Writing Awards, and one participant’s play was a finalist in Actors Theatre of Louisville’s 2015 National 10 Minute Playwriting Contest.
+In 2017 a collection of plays entitled I Come From: A Voices Inside Anthology was published by JW Books.
+Curt is an Associate Producer of I Come From: Imagination is Free, a documentary by filmmaker Robby Henson.
 The documentary features spoken word poets in prisons in Kentucky.